Skip to main content

 If there are any incomplete filter rules (filter rules that were added but haven't been completed), a dialog will appear to confirm that you want to remove the incomplete filter rules before saving.

 A success message appears.
-You can view the segment on the Segments page.
+You can view the segment on the Segments page in the “Built Segments” area.
 Once the segment's status is "Ready", you can activate it at your desired destinations (for more information, see "Distributing Data").

 Note